cowboysmall-courses/dsi-pgd/README.md

 # dsi-msc
-Course work for the Data Science Institute's MSc program
+Coursework for the Data Science Institute's MSc Program